Nonreciprocal Current-Induced Zero-Resistance State in Valley-Polarized Superconductors

-is stable for $\beta'<0$, maximizing the benefit from $\beta'$.
-The other solution given by the superposition of two plane waves turns out to always have a subleading free energy~\cite{Supplemental}.
+is stable for $\beta'<0$ by maximizing the benefit of {the} $\beta'$ {term}.
+The other solution given by the {linear combination} of two plane waves turns out to always have a subleading free energy~\cite{Supplemental}.

 We show in Fig.~\ref{fig:beta} the numerical results of the GL coefficients $\beta$ and $\beta'$ of the SLS model along the transition line in Fig.~\ref{fig:phase_diagram}(a).
 We also show $\beta''=\beta+2\beta'/3$, whose positivity ensures the transition from the normal state to the triangular state to be second order~\cite{Supplemental}, while $\beta$ plays the same role for the FF state.
 The black and red curves for $\beta$ and $\beta'$, respectively, coincide for small $\delta\mu$ since $q_0=0$ and thus $\beta_{00}=\beta_{10}$ from Eq.~\eqref{eq:beta_GL}.
 They split after $\delta\mu_{\rm c}$ is reached.
-We can see that $\beta'$ stays positive before, and then turns negative after, $\delta\mu\sim 2.4T_{\rm c0}>\delta\mu_{\rm c}$, while $\beta$ and $\beta''$ remain positive.
-Thus, we obtain the phase diagram as shown in Fig.~\ref{fig:phase_diagram}(a), indicating the successive transitions of BCS, FF, and the triangular states upon increasing the valley polarization $\delta\mu$ near the transition line.
+We can see that $\beta'$ stays positive {in the finite-momentum state} before {the valley polarization reaches} $\delta\mu\sim 2.4T_{\rm c0}>\delta\mu_{\rm c}$, while $\beta$ and $\beta''$ remain positive.
+Thus, we obtain the phase diagram as shown in Fig.~\ref{fig:phase_diagram}(a), indicating the successive transitions of the BCS, FF, and the triangular states upon increasing the valley polarization $\delta\mu$ near the transition line.

-The phase diagram can be understood based on the result of the isotropic 2D system in the Zeeman field.
-Therein, the system experiences successive transitions of BCS, LO (indicating $\Delta(\bm{r})\sim\cos \bm{q}\cdot\bm{r}$~\cite{Larkin1964-en}), triangular, tetragonal, and hexagonal states, upon increasing the Zeeman field~\cite{Shimahara1998-iw,Matsuda2007-em}.
-By introducing the trigonal warping and breaking two-fold rotational symmetry, LO, tetragonal, and hexagonal states become unstable, while the triangular state should remain.
-Furthermore, the FF state may take the position of the LO state for small time-reversal breaking field: Indeed, FF state is known to appear nearby the LO state in disordered $d$-wave superconductors~\cite{Agterberg2001-vo}.
-In this way, the trigonal anisotropy and valley polarization stabilize the FF and triangular states, giving exception to the common belief that LO state is stable in most cases.
+The phase diagram can be understood based on the result of the isotropic 2D system in {a} Zeeman field. {In this case,} the system experiences successive transitions from the BCS, LO (indicating $\Delta(\bm{r})\sim\cos \bm{q}\cdot\bm{r}$~\cite{Larkin1964-en}), triangular, tetragonal, to the hexagonal state by increasing the Zeeman field~\cite{Shimahara1998-iw,Matsuda2007-em}.
+By introducing the trigonal warping and breaking twofold rotational symmetry, {the} LO, tetragonal, and hexagonal states become unstable, while the triangular state should remain.
+Furthermore, the FF state may take the position of the LO state for small time-reversal breaking field.
+Indeed, {the} FF state is known to appear nearby the LO state in disordered $d$-wave superconductors~\cite{Agterberg2001-vo}.
+In this way, the trigonal anisotropy and the valley polarization stabilize the FF and triangular states, giving exception to the common belief that the LO state is stable in most cases.